 Peter Smith was a long-standing supporter and Trustee of the Society.
 The Award is established in recognition of Peter’s commitment to fieldwork and student learning.

-The Shara Dillon Award is given to Cassie Dummett and Joe Langley (University College London), and Joseph Kanyama Tabu (University of Kisangani), for their research investigating human-plant-invertebrate interactions in the peatland forests of the DRC this summer.
+The Shara Dillon Award is given to Cassie Dummett and Joe Langley (University College London), and Joseph Kanyama Tabu (University of Kisangani), for their research investigating how people, plants and birds function and interact in the Congo Basin peatlands.